National Youth Gang Survey Analysis

 - Larger cities have a much longer, more extensive history of gang problems—nearly half have experienced ongoing gang problems since before the 1990s.

-- In each of the remaining three area types, at least one in five did not provide information when gangs started to pose a problem in their jurisdictions.
+- In each of the remaining three area types, between 20 and 30 percent did not provide information when gangs started to pose a problem in their jurisdictions.

 - Suburban counties and smaller cities have a much more varied history of gang problems—approximately 40 percent of both experienced the emergence of gang problems in the 1990s.